A Deep Dive Into Miami’s New Pizza Scene

 Where to get it:

-• La Natural.
+- La Natural.
 This Little River date night spot is about as close to eating in Italy as you’ll find in Miami, with white stucco walls, a wood-burning oven, and a wide collection of Italian and natural wines.
-“La Natural has some really good stuff,” says Michael Schwartz, the local legend behind Harry’s Pizzeria.
-“I think it’s an interest but restrained approach to how they make pizza and what they put on it.”
+“La Natural has some really good stuff,” says Michael Schwartz, the local legend behind now-closed Harry’s Pizzeria.
+“I think it’s an interesting but restrained approach to how they make pizza and what they put on it.”
 That translates to creations that are unique but still minimalist, like wild mushrooms and fontina, or flor di latte, onions, and za’atar seasoning.

 Where to get it: